expert-services/beaver/README.md

 ![image](https://user-images.githubusercontent.com/107562400/232624615-63adaa32-cf95-4495-b6b5-070937dd211f.png)

 ## Background
-Data is (and always has been) [the new _soil_](https://www.ted.com/talks/david_mccandless_the_beauty_of_data_visualization).
 It is now easier than ever to gather insights from data given the improvements in modern data visualization tools.
 However, it has historically been complex to gather, manipulate, and store large amounts of data.
 Especially streaming data sources, such as webhooks and CI/CD job logs.
 This, along with there not yet being rich features supporting the displaying of metrics and insights for Actions usage on GitHub sets the stage for a problem that is
 * Large in scale
 * Neglected by others
 * A feasible area to make progress in

 ## Requirements
-1. A GitHub App must be installed on the Organization
+1. A GitHub App must be installed on the Organization that you wish to collect log data for
      - The **GitHub App name** must be supplied with a name (e.g., my-org-beaver)
      - The **Homepage URL** must be provided (e.g., https://github.com/octodemo/beaver )
      - The initial **Webhook URL** must be a temporary one (e.g., https://example.com)